cyverse/atmo-workshop-scripts/README.md

 Script only takes input via a csv file, provided by `--csv` option.

-Failure during the launch of an instance does not terminate the script, the script will proceed onto launching other instances, or waiting for instance to be active.
+Failure during the launch of an instance does not terminate the script, the script will proceed to launch other instances, or wait for instance to be active.

 By default the script will wait for all instances launched to become fully active (status: active, activity: N/A), but will timeout 30min after launched and report as "failed to become fully active in time"